All the latest news from Aproove...

 A Workflow Management System (WfMS) is a tool or software that provides an infrastructure for monitoring and implementing workflow to a business process.
 In practice, a WfMS assigns tasks and documents to the appropriate stakeholder or staff in a specific business process to prevent conflicts and encourage productivity.

-The terms Workflow Management System and Business Process Management (BPM) software are often used interchangeably to describe software that integrates workflows with other systems and human users.
+The terms Workflow Management System and Business Process Management Software are often used interchangeably to describe software that integrates workflows with other systems and human users.

 A Workflow Management System should allow the user to design, monitor, control, and coordinate workflows and so the users can define the workflows needed based on different needs, and a WfMS typically contains the following systems: